Best Vegetables for Vertical Trellises (High-Yield Crops for Small Spaces)

 High-yield crops that love growing up—perfect for patios, balconies, and tight urban plots.

-Quick answer: For most small-space gardeners, the best trellis vegetables are pole beans, cucumbers, peas, and indeterminate cherry tomatoes because they climb fast and produce heavily in limited space.
+Quick answer: For most small-space gardeners, the best trellis vegetables are pole beans, cucumbers, peas, and indeterminate cherry tomatoes because they climb fast, use space efficiently, and can produce heavily in limited room.

 Green pea pods growing vertically on a garden trellis in a small-space urban vegetable garden

-If you’re gardening in a small space, the fastest way to increase your harvest isn’t expanding outward—it’s growing upward.
+If you’re gardening in a small space, the fastest way to increase your harvest is not expanding outward—it’s growing upward.

 Vertical trellising allows you to: